eino808/eino808.github.io/projects/manual.md

 I was stalling every single time from a stop and to add onto that, it was rush hour AND raining.
 It was honestly a miracle we made it back home.
 From this day forward I will always have a special place for this car in my heart.
 By any chance you see my clapped car in the parking structure, please DO NOT hit it.
 I won't be able to afford the repair cost...

 This beautiful car is registered in my name, and every month, I'm shelling out for the payments and insurance.
 Yep, I'm broke.
-It doesn't make matters any better that I waste my money on clothes and car parts.
+It doesn't help that I waste my money on clothes and car parts.
 Remember this folks, broke is temporary, drip is forever!